Directions to Northern California’s most active Public Observatory

 Night Viewing Times

 Our start times are listed on the Star Parties page.
-We keep the observatory open as long as there are visitors, but you must arrive within 2 hours after start time to ensure that we remain open for you.
+We keep the observatory open as long as there are visitors, but you must arrive within two hours after start time to ensure that we remain open for you.

 About Night Vision